NREL-Sienna/InfrastructureSystems.jl/docs/src/man/guide.md

 ## Overview

-InfrastructureSystems.jl provides utilities to support infrastructure modeling and simulations.
+InfrastructureSystems.jl provides utilities to support infrastructure modeling and simulations packages.
 It is used primarily by [PowerSystems.jl](https://github.com/NREL-SIIP/PowerSystems.jl) and [PowerSimulations.jl](https://github.com/NREL-SIIP/PowerSimulations.jl) but is written to be extensible for other kinds of applications as well.